Convertiplane: Stopped rotor

-A stopped rotor rotates like a conventional lifting rotor for takeoff and landing, but stops to act as a fixed wing in forward flight.
+A stopped rotor rotates like a conventional lifting rotor for takeoff and landing, but stops for retraction or to act as a fixed wing in forward flight.
 None has yet been successful.

+The Sikorsky XV-2 had a single-bladed rotor that would have retracted into the aircraft.
+It was not built.

+The Sikorsky X-Wing had a four-bladed rotor utilizing compressed air to control lift over the surfaces while operating as a helicopter.
+At higher forward speeds, the rotor would be stopped to continue providing lift as tandem wings in an X configuration.
+The program was canceled before the aircraft had attempted any flights with the rotor system.

 The Boeing X-50 Dragonfly had a two-bladed rotor driven by the engine for takeoff.
 In horizontal flight the rotor stopped to act like a wing.
 Fixed canard and tail surfaces provided lift during transition, and also stability and control in forward flight.
 Both examples of this aircraft were destroyed in crashes.
-The Sikorsky X-Wing had a four-bladed rotor utilizing compressed air to control lift over the surfaces while operating as a helicopter.
-At higher forward speeds, the rotor would be stopped to continue providing lift as tandem wings in an X configuration.
-The program was canceled before the aircraft had attempted any flights with the rotor system.

 History

 Convertiplanes have appeared only occasionally in the course of aviation history.

-In 1920 Frank Vogelzang filed a patent for a convertiplane, but the design was never constructed.
-Between 1937 and 1939 the British designer L.E.
+In 1920, Frank Vogelzang filed a patent for a convertiplane, but the design was never constructed.
+Between 1937 and 1939, the British designer L.E.
 Baynes developed a proposal for his Heliplane, a tiltrotor convertiplane having two tilting wingtip-mounted nacelles containing the engines, proprotor mounting and main undercarriage.
 The wheels did not retract but were partially covered and protruded from the rear of the nacelles when in forward flight.
 The proposed engines were of an unusual hybrid gas turbine design, in which the proprotor was driven off a gas turbine supplied in turn by a free-piston hot gas generator.
 Baynes was refused official backing and the type was never built.
 The basic design would not be revisited for some 20 years or so, and would eventually become the basis of the successful Bell-Boeing V-22 Osprey.

+Pioneer of flight Richard Pearse worked on convertiplanes in the 1930s and 1940s.
+His design resembled an autogyro or helicopter, but involved a tilting propeller/rotor and monoplane wings, which, along with the tail, could fold to allow storage in a conventional garage.
+He intended the vehicle for driving on the road (like a car) as well for flying.

-In 1950s the concept gained brief attention in United States as an intended improvement of helicopters, but the experimental McDonnell XV-1 and Bell XV-3 did not enter production.
+In 1950s, the concept gained brief attention in United States as an intended improvement of helicopters, but the experimental McDonnell XV-1 and Bell XV-3 did not enter production.

 The Bell Boeing V-22 Osprey tiltrotor is thus far the only example to enter production.
 It entered service with the United States military in 2007.
 The design indirectly derives from Bell's work on the XV-3 and XV-15.